3 Ways UC Facilitates Time-Sensitive Communications in Finance

 Add Powerful Tools to Your Organization’s Existing Infrastructure

-XM Connect is a full-featured Unified Communications solution that slots into your existing IT investments to replace legacy voicemail and deliver a wide range of powerful features (unified messaging, intelligent call routing, secure messaging, customizable IVR, and a great deal more).
+CX-E is a full-featured Unified Communications solution that slots into your existing IT investments to replace legacy voicemail and deliver a wide range of powerful features (unified messaging, intelligent call routing, secure messaging, customizable IVR, and a great deal more).
 Whether you select an on-premises install or Cloud-based integration, the system keeps costs low by using the hardware you already have to get more jobs done.

 Reach out to us to learn more about the solution and how it can be customized to suit your institution’s specific needs.